ykdong/dogs/README.md

 ### Concurrently

 [Concurrently](https://github.com/kimmobrunfeldt/concurrently) is used to run multiple commands concurrently.
-I am using it to run the webpack dev server and the backend node server concurrently in the development environment.
+I am using it to run the frontend server and the backend node server concurrently in the development environment.
 Below are the npm script commands used.

 ```javascript
 "scripts": {